-Aviatrix Transit FireNet allows you to deploy firewalls functions for the Aviatrix Multi-Cloud transit architecture.
+You use Aviatrix Transit FireNet to deploy firewall functions for the Aviatrix Multi-Cloud transit architecture.
 With Transit FireNet feature, the Firewall Network (FireNet) function is integrated into the Aviatrix Transit gateway.

-To learn about Transit FireNet, check out Transit FireNet FAQ.
+To learn about Transit FireNet, see Transit FireNet FAQ.

-If you are looking to deploy firewall networks in AWS Transit Gateway (TGW) environment, your starting point is here..
+If you want to deploy firewall networks in AWS Transit Gateway (TGW) environment, your starting point is here..

-In this example, Transit VPC with Aviatrix Gateways will be deployed, and two Spoke Gateways (DEV and PROD) will be attached to it.
+In this example, Transit VPC with Aviatrix Gateways is deployed, and two Spoke Gateways (DEV and PROD) are attached.

-The transit VPC will have a firewall of supported vendors (Checkpoint, Palo Alto Networks and Fortinet etc.) deployed in it.
-Please see the diagram below for more details.
+A firewall of supported vendors (Checkpoint, Palo Alto Networks and Fortinet etc.) will be deployed within the Transit VPC.
+See the diagram below for more details.

-Once the infra is in-place then the policy will be created to inspect the east-west and north-south traffic.
+Once the infrastructure is in place the policy to inspect the east-west and north-south traffic will be created.

 Step 1 : Create VPCs¶